-THETENSIONONTHEBARRELSPRINGSISAPPROXIMATIVELY 70 lbs (32 kg).
+THE TENSION ON THE BARREL SPRINGS IS APPROXIMATELY 70 lbs (32 kg).
 SERIOUS INJURY COULD RESULT IF SPRINGS ARE SUDDENLY RELEASED

 5. The barrel springs at the front of the upper receiver are held in by the barrel key and the front barrel bushing.
 The rear lock pin can be locked into the barrel key to help provide additional leverage and create a handhold.
 While maintaining the downward tilt of the upper receiver (to keep the barrel in place), firmly grasp the rear lock pin locked into the barrel key-not the springs-and pull it into place on the forward slot of the barrel (FIGURE 10).
 Work the barrel key until it is firmly seated in the barrel slot.
-Remove the rear lock pin from the barrel key.
 The upper receiver is now fully assembled.

-- 6. Rotate the upper receiver top rail to the 12 o'clock postion then place the upper receiver over the lower receiver. - 7.
-Engage the notch in the front barrel bushing of the upper receiver with the front hinge pin of the lower receiver.
+- 6. Rotate the upper receiver top rail to the 12 o'clock position then place the upper receiver over the lower receiver. - Engage the notch in the front barrel bushing of the upper receiver with the front hinge pin of the lower receiver.
 To help couple the notch in the front barrel bushing and the front hinge pin of the lower receiver, tilt the upper receiver upwards to a 45-degree angle (FIGURE 11).